bradhowes/SoundFonts/SoundFontInfoLib/README.md

 # Notes

 A 'PHDR' sub-chunk defines a preset.
-Each should have unique (wPreset, wBank) values.
-If the same, the first one wins. if wPreset > 127 or wBank > 128 then it cannot be accessed but it is still valid.
+Each one should have unique (wPreset, wBank) values.
+If the same, the first one wins. if wPreset > 127 or wBank > 128 then technically it cannot be accessed via MIDI but it is still considered valid.

 A 'PBAG' sub-chunk defines the zones of the presets.
 A preset can have more than one.
 The first zone can be a *global* zone if the last generator in the wGenNdx is *not* an Instrument generator.
 There cannot be a global